-Unrestricted Net Assets as a % of
+Unrestricted Net Assets (Deficit) as a % of Annual Revenues

-- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources GovGuam has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2006, GovGuam's total unrestricted net asset deficit approximated 100.1% of annual total revenues. - This is due in a large part to the recognition as expense of the two special items described on page 5, which continued to decrease the amount of unexpended and available resources that GovGuam has available to it to fund shortfalls, emergencies or other unexpected needs.
+- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources GovGuam has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, GovGuam's total unrestricted net asset deficit approximated 84.6% of annual total revenues. - This is an improvement from the ratio in the prior year, and reverses a downward trend in the ratio that has occurred over several years.
+However, the special item mentioned on slide 5 (downward adjustment of earned income tax liability estimate) factored heavily in the decrease of the deficit.

-Level of Budgetary Fund Balance How does our budgetary carryover look?
+Level of Budgetary Fund Balance

+How does our budgetary carryover look?

-Budgetary Unreserved Fund Balance as a Percentage of Annual Revenues
+Budgetary Unreserved Fund Balance

 - The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources GovGuam has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2006, GovGuam's unreserved fund balance deficit of the General Fund was 124.6% of its annual revenues.
-This is an increase of the deficit from the prior year, and continues a trend of declining General Fund fund balance over the past few years. - The large increase from the prior year is due mainly to the recognition as expense of two special items that are referred to on page 5 of this analysis.
+In this analysis, only the General Fund is considered. - For the year ended September 30, 2007, GovGuam's unreserved fund balance deficit of the General Fund was 101.8% of its annual revenues.
+This is a decrease of the deficit from the prior year, and reverses a trend of declining General Fund fund balance over the past few years. - The large decrease from the prior year is due mainly to the recognition as revenue the special item that is referred to on page 5 of this analysis.